-It might be useful to ask yourself at which point are you dropping out of the job process – is it the application stage, telephone or video interview, face-to-face interview or assessment centre?
+It might be useful to reflect on which point are you dropping out of the job process – is it the application stage, telephone or video interview, face-to-face interview or assessment centre?

 Reflect after each stage